What exactly are Digital X-rays?

 While young children with spaces between all of their teeth do not generally require an x-ray at their first visit, those patients that have their permanent molars present can expect that x-rays will be recommended.
-This allows us to develop a complete understanding of any dental issues that may be present, and is a great tool for creating a baseline history of your child’s oral health.
+This allows us to develop a complete understanding of any dental issues that may be present and is a great tool for creating a baseline history of your child’s oral health.
 Very often, we refer to previous x-rays to determine if an area of interest has changed from previous x-rays.

 If you are transferring to our office from another practice, should be able to request that your digital x-rays be transferred to us.
-The age of the previously taken x-rays and quality of the image will be considered, but we will use recently taken x-rays whenever possible.
+The age of the previously taken x-rays and the quality of the image will be considered, but we will use recently taken x-rays whenever possible.